GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 9. Select **OK**, make sure that **Echo Bot** is displayed.

-10. Configure a new App service plan (put it in the same location as your bot)
+10. Now configure a new App service plan by clicking on **App service plan/Location - Configure required settings**.

    ![](./6.png)

+11. On the app service plan pane, click on **+ Create New**

    ![](./7.png)

+12. Enter App service plan name and select the region as same as that of the web app bot and click ok.

    ![](./8.png)